Most Americans are overweight.

 Let’s take a look at a couple of sample charts so you can gain a general idea of weight cutoffs.
 We’ll evaluate Standard and Substandard limits.

-Standard limits refer to the maximum weight in which you can be approved for regular premium prices.
+Standard limits refer to the maximum weight at which you can be approved for regular premium prices.

 Sub-standard limits refer to table ratings.